Okay in Wagoner County, Oklahoma — The American South (West South Central)

 Erected 1932 by Muskogee Indian Territory Chapter, Daughters of the American Revolution.

 Location.
 35° 50.457′ N, 95° 19.072′ W. Marker is in Okay, Oklahoma, in Wagoner County.
 Marker is on North York Road (State Highway 16), on the left when traveling south.
+Marker is on east side of SR 16 near the north end of the Verdigris River bridge.
 Touch for map.
-Marker is on east side of SR 16 near the north end of the Verdigris River bridge.
 Marker is in this post office area: Okay OK 74446, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 12, 2012, by Michael Manning of Woodlawn, Tennessee.
-This page has been viewed 525 times since then and 22 times this year.
+It was originally submitted on February 12, 2012, by Michael Manning of Woodlawn, Tennessee.
+This page has been viewed 787 times since then and 51 times this year.
 Photo 1. submitted on February 12, 2012, by Michael Manning of Woodlawn, Tennessee. • Craig Swain was the editor who published this page.

 Editor’s want-list for this marker.
 A photo of the marker and the surrounding area in context. • Can you help?